zchsh/paper-mini-gen/NOTES.md

 - I've been thinking about doing _line drawings_.
 This would leave significant "holes", or interior shapes, within a larger main shape.
 - Could there be an option to remove these interior voids?
 Option to remove them completely could make sense.
 - Another way to implement this option, more manual maybe a separate thing, would be manual removal of specific shapes, eg by clicking on them and having them change colour
+- Possible first cut option... a given polygon is made up of many REGIONS.
+Group the regions of a given polygon based on whether they overlap - any overlapping regions should be placed in a single group.
+Determining overlap might be done with a "minowski diff"? <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibclipperminkowskidiff>.
+In longer form, running an intersection of the two regions, and then determining whether the intersection has a surface area greater than zero might be another option.
+Once you have a group of overlapping regions, then determine the surface area of each region, with <https://sourceforge.net/p/jsclipper/wiki/documentation/#clipperlibjsareaofpolygon>.
+Finally, sort by surface area, and keep only the region with the largest surface area.

 #### Explore path smoothing after boolean addition